artefactual/archivematica-docs/getting-started/overview/intro.rst

 If it is not possible to automate these steps in the current system iteration, they are incorporated and documented into a manual procedure to be carried out by the end user.
-This ensures that the entire set of preservation requirements is being carried out, even in the early, pre 1.0 system releases.
+This ensures that the entire set of preservation requirements is being carried out, even in the early, pre-1.0 system releases.
 In short, the system is conceptualized as an integrated whole of technology, people and procedures, not just a set of software tools.
 For institutions that want technical assistance to install and customize Archivematica, optional